Ebin234/github-project-frontend/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000/:username]() to view it in your browser and also you need to put a github username in the end of the link.\
+Open [http://localhost:3000/:username]() to view it in your browser and also you need to change the username as a valid github username at the end of the link.\
 example : [http://localhost:3000/ebin234](http://localhost:3000/ebin234)

 The page will reload when you make changes.\